FluxC0/Conqace/README.md

 ![Conqace](./conqase.png)

-A simple python script that takes care of syncing and updating @world for you, and then sends a push notification to your phone when completed!
+A simple python script that takes care of updates for you, and then sends a push notification to your phone when completed!

 ## Authors